Summer Camp Nightmare

 The total runtime of Summer Camp Nightmare is 89 minutes (1h 29m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 4.8/10, and global collection metrics, Summer Camp Nightmare stands as a challenging project for the creators.
-It remains an essential piece of the 1987 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 4.8/10, and global performance metrics, Summer Camp Nightmare is classified as a AVERAGE.
+It remains an essential part of the 1987 cinematic calendar.

 Frequently Asked Questions